Dell's new laptop almost rivals MacBook Air specs for half the price

 - Apple may have a 14-inch MacBook Pro coming later this year, Kuo suggests

-- Best laptop 2020: our pick of the 15 best laptops you can buy this year
+- Best touchscreen laptops 2020: the best touchscreen laptops we've tapped this year

 Especially if you pay an extra $20 for the top-spec model